Editor’s note: This piece originally ran on Feb. 7, 2014.

 I often hear the question: Why do we need this observance when we are all Americans?
 My answer: Because there still is an inadequate representation of the contributions of African Americans to the life of American history.
 And when we are shown it, it is often as one-dimensional people.
 Additionally, as an African American child if you never know from whence you came — you will never know who you are.

-If you never see people who look like you or never realize that there are people who look like you — who wear your color who have made significant contributions to the life of this great nation and the world, you live your life believing that you can never achieve greatness.
+If you never see people who look like you or never realize that there are people who look like you—who wear your color and who have made significant contributions to the life of this great nation and the world—you live your life believing that you can never achieve greatness.